Leading Medicine Guide Logo

 Due to his pioneering work, Prof. Werner is also a sought-after speaker at scientific congresses on the topic of the sacroiliac joint and corresponding implants.
 According to Prof. Werner, sacroiliac joint diseases are one of the most frequently overlooked diseases.
 “It is an under-diagnosed problem, which means that patients consult many doctors and are often forced into psychiatric care,” he explains.
 However, “with an incidence of seventy percent, lower back pain is a common clinical presentation, especially among older people”, says the expert.
 In fact, Dr Clément Werner repeatedly states that in one third of cases, the cause lies with the sacroiliac joint.

 However, because of the wide range of symptoms and the complexity of the anatomy, the experienced surgeon says that the problem often goes undetected.
-At the etzelclinic in Pfäffikon, where joint surgery specialists draw on the highest levels of expertise and experience to develop individual treatment plans for all aspects of the musculoskeletal system, Dr Clément Werner is an internationally recognised specialist for the sacroiliac joint.
+At the etzelclinic in Pfäffikon, where joint surgery specialists draw on the highest levels of expertise and experience to develop individual treatment plans for all aspects of the musculoskeletal system, Dr Clément Werner is an internationally recognized specialist for the sacroiliac joint.
 He is a specialist and researcher who is familiar with all possible conservative methods and has an amazing reputation due to the surgical interventions he has developed himself.
 So when Prof. Werner moved to the etzelclinic in summer 2021, as it was establishing itself as a showcase institution for high-performance medicine, this was just the next logical step.

 Vertebral body fractures: high expertise

 Prof. Werner is also the right consultant for osteoporotic fractures in vertebral bodies or the pelvis.
-His immense experience and the active support of his competent team enable him to stabilise such fractures using a minimally invasive procedure in most cases.
-For vertebral fractures, the spine is straightened with the help of balloons and then stabilised with bone cement to restore the original shape of the spine.
+His immense experience and the active support of his competent team enable him to stabilize such fractures using a minimally invasive procedure in most cases.
+For vertebral fractures, the spine is straightened with the help of balloons and then stabilized with bone cement to restore the original shape of the spine.

-Prof. Clément Werner also uses a minimally invasive approach for pelvic ring fractures: he inserts stabilising screws into the body through small incisions that leave almost no scars.
-The advantage of this surgical method, which requires great manual dexterity, skill and experience, is the rapid mobilisation of patients after the procedure.
+Prof. Clément Werner also uses a minimally invasive approach for pelvic ring fractures: he inserts stabilizing screws into the body through small incisions that leave almost no scars.
+The advantage of this surgical method, which requires great manual dexterity, skill and experience, is the rapid mobilization of patients after the procedure.
 Complications due to prolonged bed confinement can also be avoided in this way, because hospital stays are reduced enormously.

 Patients who come to Prof. Clément Werner at the top-class etzelclinic can be sure that they will be treated with the latest minimally invasive methods.
-In some cases, an endoscopic treatment of the pain fibres can address back pain without fusion surgery and without implants.
+In some cases, an endoscopic treatment of the pain fibers can address back pain without fusion surgery and without implants.
 This is good news, especially for many people whose daily lives have been affected by back pain for a long time.

 High-performance medicine par excellence: commitment and passion